-Our PhD is designed to raise up scholar-leaders in various fields of Christian ministry.
+Our Doctor of Philosophy in Theology is designed to raise up scholar-leaders in various fields of Christian ministry.
 It is a fully-accredited online programme that provides the opportunity for ground-breaking theological research.

 The PhD is a research degree that culminates in an original dissertation of 80,000–100,000 words.
 The learning journey is divided into five phases.